yingliu0617/Conf-MWN/README.md

 **Figure 1:** Inefficiency results of Conf-MWN by varying the number of meta data on CIFAR-10N dataset ("Worst" noise).

 <img src="https://github.com/yingliu0617/Conf-MWN/raw/main/meta_data_number.png" width="50%">

+**Table 4:** Examples of prediction sets obtained by CE and Conf-MWN (true label is shown in red).
+Models are trained on CIFAR-10 dataset with 40% symmetric noise.